alexrod61/starter-academic/content/project/example/index.md

 ---
-title: How to Improve Prediction Accuracy in the Analysis of Computer Experiments: Exploitation of Low-Order Effects and Dimensional Analysis
+title: How to Improve Prediction Accuracy in the Analysis of Computer Experiments, Exploitation of Low-Order Effects and Dimensional Analysis
 summary: PhD Dissertation
 tags:
 - Machine Learning